 What is this all about?

 "Emily Welkins" is a project aimed at the popularisation of science and attracting young and talented people to studying mathematics and economics.
-The project was started by Dr Wadim Strielkowski, a multidisciplinary scientist from Prague, and Dr Yevgeny Lisin, a mathematician and economist from Moscow.
+The project was started by Dr Wadim Strielkowski, a multidisciplinary scientist from Prague, and Dr Yevgeny Lisin, a mathematician and economist from Moscow ("Emily Welkins" is an acronym of both of their names).

 We use examples from popular culture to demonstrate how complex mathematical models works.
 We study the infectious diseases using metaphoras from the folklore and legends.
 Our aim is to show that science is not boring at all!